About the Exam

 Current Detroit Public Schools Community District Students

-Current high school students who attend district schools will take the test on a Saturday.
-The test dates are: Saturday January 26, 2019 and Saturday February 2, 2019.
+Current high school students who attend district schools will also take the test on July 12.

 Students who do not currently attend a district school must complete submit a complete application in order to be scheduled for testing.